Middelgrunden, offshore from Copenhagen, Denmark

-The exterior corrosion protection of the various steel components (nacelle cowlings, tower, etc.) features a paint system fulfilling the standards required for North Sea offshore installations, drilling rigs and platforms.
+The exterior corrosion protection of the various steel components (nacelle cowlings, tower, etc) features a paint system fulfilling the standards required for North Sea offshore installations, drilling rigs and platforms.
 The surface of the fibreglass blades is similar to fibreglass boat hulls and therefore requires no additional corrosion protection for offshore use.

 Interior corrosion protection comes from improved painting systems and maintaining a dry environment inside the machine.
 A pre-requisite for a dry interior environment is a sealed machine.
 The gear and generator are cooled by heat exchangers recycling the air used in the air-cooling system, instead of conventional air-cooled components on earlier turbines.

 To maintain low interior air humidity, de-humidifying devices were placed in the tower and nacelle room.
 The de-humidifying system maintains the interior relative humidity below the limit of any steel corrosion risk limit (60%).
-For additional protection, the main electric components (generator, control systems, etc.) have standby heating systems, preventing condensation, even during sudden variations in temperature.
+For additional protection, the main electric components (generator, control systems, etc) have standby heating systems, preventing condensation, even during sudden variations in temperature.

+Gravitation foundations were constructed for the towers, which are up to 64m in height.
+76m-diameter rotors operate on the towers.
+With hybrid (steel and concrete) construction, the egg-cup shaped sockets on cylindrical bases have a ballast effect.
 PERI supplied two formwork sets with 11 segments for the uniform dimensions of the ice reinforcement caps (foundation caps) and different shaft units.
 These could be adjusted to the different shaft heights through simply extending or reducing the units.
 The whole shell, exactly reproducing the required concrete shape, was retained in a closed formwork ring with GRV articulated walings.
 The highest concreting speeds are therefore possible without any ties.

-The turbine’s lubrication system has been adapted to increase service intervals.
+The turbine’s lubrication system was adapted to increase service intervals.
 Many bearings, including the blade bearings, are lubricated with an automatic greasing system.
 A special gearbox oil filter, separate from the normal oil cooling system, ensures high oil cleanliness.
 A pre-heating and cooling system maintains gear oil temperature within a narrow temperature range.

 To reduce workload during service and maintenance operations, the turbine is equipped with two nacelle-mounted hydraulic cranes.
-These cranes allow tools and spares to be lifted from sea level and placed anywhere on the wind turbine.
+The cranes allow tools and spares to be lifted from sea level and placed anywhere on the wind turbine.
 If these built-in cranes lack the necessary lifting capacity, they can be used to install a large transportable crane, capable of lifting the heaviest main components (blades, gearbox, and generator).

 The installation of a computer in every wind turbine, each with its own email address, allows communication to and from the turbine using a conventional Internet browser.
 The network-based monitoring system has advantages over other more traditional supervisory systems.
 During service and maintenance, fitters can download special drawings, diagrams or manuals.
 As the wind turbine has its own email address, rapid discussion of any problem is possible between the service and maintenance department and the suppliers of individual components.
 The new system also offers rapid and precise regulation of the total supply of electrical power to the grid from the Middlegrunden project, based on feedback from the electrical transmission company.